The Golden Child Syndrome: What It Means For You

 We all want to be accepted and loved.
 We also want to make our parents proud.
 But, often, this feeling becomes more of a burden than a positive force.

-Unhealthy parenting styles can lead to numerous negative effects in childhood through to your adult personal and professional life.
+Unhealthy parenting styles can lead to numerous negative effects in childhood and in your adult personal and professional life.
 One parenting pattern often discussed is the ‘golden child syndrome’.
 These children can do no wrong in their parent’s eyes but must perform perfectly in every sphere.

 Golden Child Meaning